 Plant Variety Rights Act 1987 review

-The Plant Variety Rights Act 1987 is now over 30 years old and has only had minor amendments since it was first passed.
+The Plant Variety Rights Act 1987 (the PVR Act) is now over 30 years old and has only had minor amendments since it was first passed.
 The plant breeding industry has changed significantly during this time and a review was necessary to ensure the regime is fit-for-purpose today.
 We also need a regime that protects kaitiaki interests in indigenous plants consistent with the Treaty of Waitangi – a central focus of this review.